1. What is indexing?

 DECLARE @command nvarchar(4000);

--- Conditionally select tables and indexes from the sys.dm_db_index_physical_stats function
+Conditionally select tables and indexes from the sys.dm_db_index_physical_stats

 SELECT